fuks-kit/fuks_app/README.md

 ### Release a new iOS version

 All iOS releases are managed through [App Store Connect](https://appstoreconnect.apple.com/).
-To create a new release, follow these steps:
+To create a new test and production release, follow these steps:

 1. Check if the latest version build was successfully
     1. Go to Apps > fuks > Xcode Cloud
     2. Check if latest build was successful
+2. The build workflow is configured to automatically release a new build to Beta Testers
-2. To release the newest version to the public:
+3. To release the newest version to the public:
     1. Go to App Store > iOS Version
     2. Update version name
     3. (Optional) Update text and screenshots
-    4. Scroll to Build and replace old version with new version
+    4. Scroll to Build section and replace old version with new version
     5. Save and submit for review

 After theses steps are completed, the new version will be available in the App Store within a few